 Yahoo: The search engine “powered by Bing”

 Like Google, Yahoo! is another well-known address in Silicon Valley.
-The web portal was one of the primary pioneers of the internet and has around 700 million users, chiefly through its webmail.
-But the search engine of this internet dinosaur, on the other hand, merits little consideration.
-Yahoo only represents around 8% of the market share in the US.
+The web portal was one of the primary pioneers of the Internet and reached millions of users worldwide, chiefly through its webmail.
+But the search engine of this Internet dinosaur, on the other hand, merits little consideration.
+Yahoo only represents around 3% of the market share in the US.

 |✔ Cooperation with Bing networks||✘ Offers little data protection and no anonymity|

 Representing an entirely different alternative to Google is DuckDuckGo.Operating under the slogan “The search engine that doesn’t track you”, the American firm DuckDuckGo Inc. offers a combination of both a metasearch engine and a private web crawler.
 To do this, the search provider relies on over 100 services such as Bing, Yandex, or Wikipedia, as well as the company’s own program DuckDuckBot.